Help with Life Insurance Claims

 A Life claim can be filed in the following ways:

 - Mail: Printable Claim Form Submission - Lump Sum Payment

 - Telephonic claim submission available upon employer request

-There is no filing limitation on submitting a death claim.
-However, the sooner you can submit the claim, the easier it will be for us to obtain the information needed to process the claim.
-Over time, it can become more difficult to obtain needed documentation and proof of loss information.
+No, there is no filing limitation on submitting a death claim.
+However, the sooner you can submit the claim, the easier it will be for us to obtain the information needed to process it.
+Over time, it can become more difficult to obtain needed documentation and proof-of-loss information.
 It is up to the beneficiary to provide the required information to substantiate coverage and loss.

-Our goal for adjudicating straight pay Life claims is seven days from the receipt of the claim.
+Our goal for making decisions on straight-pay Life claims is 7 days from the receipt of the claim.
 In circumstances where additional information is needed to make a decision, we will pend the claim until the additional information is received.

 Benefit checks are issued in a lump sum payment.

-If there is no named beneficiary or the beneficiary is deceased, our contract provides us with guidance on who the proceeds should be paid to.
+If there is no named beneficiary, or the beneficiary is deceased, our contract provides us with guidance on whom the proceeds should be paid to.
 This is called Facility of Payment.